apache/pdfbox-docs/content/1.8/cookbook/encryption.md

          specific language governing permissions and limitations
          under the License.

+layout:  default
 title:   Cookbook - Encrypting a file
 ---

 Encrypting a file